 An airgapped host is one that has no direct inbound or outbound internet

-traffic.
-To install or upgrade Chef Automate on an airgapped host, create an Airgap
+To install or upgrade Chef Automate on an airgapped host, you will need to create an Airgap Installation Bundle (

-chef-automate binary used to create it to the airgapped host for use.
+chef-automate binary that you used to create it to the airgapped host for use.

-To obtain a trial license for an airgapped host contact Chef.
+To get a trial license for an airgapped host contact Chef.

 Create an Airgap Installation Bundle

 On an internet-connected host, download the Chef Automate command-line tool and use it to prepare an Airgap Installation Bundle.